Brand Name

 Pediatric

-Appropriate studies have not been performed on the relationship of age to the effects of apremilast in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of apremilast in children younger than 6 years of age or weighing less than 20 kilograms (kg) to treat plaque psoriasis and in children to treat psoriatic arthritis and mouth ulcers caused by Behçet's disease.
 Safety and efficacy have not been established.
+This medicine may cause slowed growth in children.

 Geriatric